AshwinSrivathsAzista/readExcelNumbersAndTextOnWatsapp/README.md

 # readExcelNumbersAndTextOnWatsapp
-read a Excel file for phone Numbers And Text a mesage On Watsapp
+read a Excel file for phone Numbers And Text a message On Watsapp